Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

             exit_criteria = ExitCriteria(sim_max=80)  # Stop libEnsemble after 80 simulations

-        Now we're ready to write our libEnsemble :doc:`libE<../programming_libE>` function call.
-This :ref:`H<funcguides-history>` is the final version of the history array. ``flag`` should be zero if no errors occur.
+        Now we're ready to write our libEnsemble :doc:`libE<../programming_libE>` function call. :ref:`ensemble.H<funcguides-history>` is the final version of the history array. ``ensemble.flag`` should be zero if no errors occur.

         .. code-block:: python
             :linenos: